pokyah/R-project-init/README.md

 $ sudo ln -sf absolute/path/of/make-R-skeletton.sh ~/.local/bin/rskel
 ```

-Now, from anywhere, if you type `rskel`, the container will be executed
+Now, from anywhere, if you type `rskel`, the command will be executed

 ## Want to contribute ?